 Some Key Areas Explored…

 Based in Northern Ireland – The Government has updated its guidance on structuring businesses in the European Union and EEA after 1 January 2021.
-It contains useful links to Companies house resources.
-For more information, click here.
+It contains useful links to Companies House resources.
+Find out if your business will need to report new information to Companies House after Brexit, and how to do this for more information from GOV.UK click here.

 Based in Ireland – Businesses in Ireland whose group includes a UK incorporated company or branch should review the UK Government’s guidance on company registration changes from 1 January 2021.
 For more information, click here.

-Guidance on changes in companies registration procedures is available from the UK Companies House here.
+Guidance on changes in companies registration procedures for Non UK companies is available from the UK Companies House here.

 Based in Northern Ireland